Judge slams lawyers for slowing jailed 1/6 defendant’s case

 Gross did not immediately respond to an email seeking comment.

-Quaglin is being held at the D.C. jail, where Rep. Marjorie Taylor Greene, a Georgia Republican, has said she and others on the Committee on Oversight and Accountability will visit Friday as some conservatives continue to try to portray Jan.
+Quaglin is being held at the D.C. jail, where Georgia Republican Rep. Marjorie Taylor Greene and others on the Committee on Oversight and Accountability visited Friday as some conservatives continue to try to portray Jan.
 6 defendants as “political prisoners.”

 Of the 20 Jan.
 6 defendants held in D.C. as of earlier this month, 17 were accused of assaulting officers at the Capitol, according to Just Security blog, which obtained a recent D.C.
 Department of Correction list.
 Six of the defendants have pleaded guilty to assaulting, resisting or impeding officers and two others have been convicted at trial.